mannyaguirre/Tenable-Nessus-Agent-Scan-Linux-VM/README.md

 ## Overview

-In this lab I provisioned a Linux machine, created a Nesuss Agent Group in Tenable, created a Basic Agent Scan under Nessus Agent, configured the scan to be triggered scan with filename, connected to the Linux VM via SSH with an optional Bashion connection via Azure,  linked the Nessus agent to Tenable Vulnerability Management using the linking key, triggered the Basic Agent Scan by creatinga file in root via in terminal, observed the results of the scan, deleted the Linux VM.
+In this lab I provisioned a Linux machine, created a Nesuss Agent Group in Tenable, created a Basic Agent Scan under Nessus Agent, configured the scan to be triggered scan with filename, connected to the Linux VM via SSH with an optional Bastion connection via Azure,  linked the Nessus agent to Tenable Vulnerability Management using the linking key, triggered the Basic Agent Scan by creatinga file in root via in terminal, observed the results of the scan, deleted the Linux VM.

 ---